A Structural and Nominal Syntax for Diagrams: Related and further work

 Several theoretical aspects we have not studied, but remain subject for further work.
 The most intriguing perhaps is the categorical semantics for the \textit{link} structure itself.
 Similar diagrammatic structures have been conjectured in the study of higher-order $\pi$-calculus, with the input and output links modelled as adjoint profunctors and a link-like operation modelled as their composition~\cite{vicary}.
 A smaller issue, but practically important, is understanding the syntax and the axiomatisation of links for diagrams with monoid and comonoid structures in the absence of the Frobenius law.
 These structures occur in diagrams modelling systems with directed flow of information, such as digital circuits, which are well motivated by applications.
 Finally, the various definability results (e.g. Lem.~\ref{lem:defdag}) suggest the possibility of arriving at normal forms for various classes of diagrams.

 In terms of the graph semantics, the frame point graphs is not the only possible starting point.
-Cospans of graphs~\cite{rosebrugh2005generic} or hypergraphs~\cite{DBLP:conf/popl/BonchiSZ15} have also been used as concrete examples of diagrammatic monoidal categories.
+Cospans of graphs~\cite{rosebrugh2005generic} or hypergraphs~\cite{DBLP:conf/lics/BonchiGKSZ16} have also been used as semantics for diagrammatic monoidal categories.
 These alternative presentations may arguably offer, to the theorist, more conceptual clarity.
 What we find attractive about FPGs is the fact that they can be presented in a concrete way, eliding much of the categorical apparatus.
-We belive this could make our work accessible to a broader audience.
+We believe this could make our work accessible to a broader audience.
 Moreover, the \textit{link} construct is particularly easy to interpret in FPGs.
-However, since our main reference points are the syntax and its equational properties, we belive the choice of concrete representation not to be crucial.
+However, these alternative semantic frameworks along with categorical semantics are being investigated.